 - 3. Use the suitable_terrain layer with 10 segments and a buffer distance of -100.
-(The distance is automatically in meters because your map is using a projected CRS.) - 5.
+(The distance is automatically in meters because your map is using a projected CRS.) - 4.
+Save the output in exercise_data/residential_development/ as suitable_terrain_continuous100m.shp. - 5.
 If necessary, move the new layer above your original suitable_terrain layer.